 Never has any kind of parthenogenesis been done on the human level.
 It is a biological impossibility.
 There is no scientific explanation, no fertility drugs, no external lab kind of environment, no environment can be created to produce on a human level parthenogenesis.

 So even if somehow we could assume that there was some way in which natural parthenogenesis could occur, and we know it can't humanly, but even if it could, Mary would only have been able to produce a daughter, not a son.
-When Mary gave birth without a man, without a male sperm as a virgin to a Son, there was then no human explanation.
+When Mary gave birth without a man, without a male sperm, as a virgin, to a son, there was then no human explanation.
 And that's exactly the way God designed it.
-Since the human determines the sex of the child, it is obvious that the sex of Jesus' human nature was determined by God.
+Since the human male determines the sex of the child, it is obvious that the sex of Jesus' human nature was determined by God.
 God divinely produced a male child.
 He produced the male chromosomes and divinely fertilized the egg in Mary's womb.

 In fact, when Jesus said He was Son of David, that wasn't a problem.
-But when Jesus said He was Son of God, that was a problem.
+But when Jesus said He was Son of God that was a problem.
 Jesus could say He was Son of Man all He wanted.
-Jesus could say He was Son of David all He wanted because t hey could trace His lineage and that's why Matthew chapter 1 gives His lineage as coming from David, and Luke chapter 3 gives the lineage of Mary coming from David.
-They didn't argue that He was the Son of Man, human.
+Jesus could say He was Son of David all He wanted because they could trace His lineage and that's why Matthew chapter 1 gives His lineage as coming from David, and Luke chapter 3 gives the lineage of Mary coming from David.
+They didn't argue that He was a Son of Man, human.
 They didn't argue that He was a Son of David, royal blood.
 But when He said He was the Son of God, they killed Him.
-So far from expecting their Messiah to be the Son of God, that disqualified him.
+So, far from expecting their Messiah to be the Son of God, that disqualified him.

 Now Luke then wants us to understand the importance of the virgin birth.
 As miraculous, as astonishing, as inexplicable as it is on human terms, as beyond our grasp from a scientific viewpoint, because of its supernatural character as this virgin conception is, yet we are called in the simplest of language as was Mary to accept it as reality.
 And it is the explanation of the two-fold nature of Christ as God and Man.